TMorgan99/upgraded-doodle/Notes.md

 npm i -D imagemin imagemin-mozjpeg imagemin-pngquant imagemin-svgo
 ```

+Version 8.
+Example code was Version 7.
-But these are modules
+But these are modules, and I need to import them.

-npm i esm --save
+npm i esm --save ???

+## CSS Transforms.

+#### PostCSS
+npm i -D postcss postcss-advanced-variables postcss-nested postcss-scss cssnano

+Just glommed in the scss and made it run.